zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/mlek/_index.md

 ---
 title: Get started with MLEK and Open-IoT-SDK

-description: Learn how to build and run reference IoT software stack examples on Arm Virtual Hardware
+description: Learn how to build and run reference IoT software stack examples on Arm Corstone-300 FVP.

 minutes_to_complete: 30